 You can call me PoF, the Physician on FIRE.
 I’m an anesthesiologist, family man, and supposed outdoors enthusiast who spends way too much time indoors.

-I have a lovely wife, 2 lively young boys, and 1 lucky dog.
-In addition to working and writing, I enjoy photography, moderate exercise, background music, craft beer and homebrewing (also in moderation, of course).
+I have a lovely wife and two lively young boys.
+In addition to working part-time, and writing, I enjoy photography, moderate exercise, background music, craft beer and homebrewing (also in moderation, of course).

 I attained financial independence (the F.I.) at age 39, meaning I could afford to retire comfortably after a 9-year career.
 I continue to work for various reasons, and I mostly enjoy my job, but do plan to retire early (the R.E.)
 To learn more about me, please navigate to My Story or My Path to FI.